MTVehicles/MTVehicles-Wiki/docs/tutorials/customvehicles.md

 ### 2. Add a&nbsp;diamond hoe model

-Create a new file `assets/minecraft/models/item/diamond_hoe.json` and copy this text (an&nbsp;example taken from the plugin's default resource pack):
+Create a new file `assets/minecraft/models/item/diamond_hoe.json` and copy-paste this text (an&nbsp;edited example taken from the plugin's default resource pack):

 ```json
 {